Octupole deformation properties in the actinides region using Fayans functionals: Results

-Furthermore, as it can be observed at around $N=136$, the octupole deformation reaches its maximum, for both Fayans functionals, hinting at the fact that non-zero octupole moment is an essential element with these nuclei.
-From this point onward, the octupole moment decreases, as it can be seen on the $N=140$ plots.
+Furthermore, as it can be observed at around $N=136$, the octupole deformation reaches its maximum for Fy($\Delta r$,HFB) functional, hinting at the fact that non-zero octupole moment is an essential element with these nuclei.
+From this point onward, the octupole moment decreases, as it can be seen on the $N=140$ plot.
 Yet, despite being smaller than for its previous even-$N$ direct neighbor, it clearly appears that octupole deformation for those subsequent isotopes remains a non-negligible aspect.
 Finally, we reach the end of the non-zero octupole deformation at $N=142$.
+The Fy(std) functional exhibits similar kind of behavior.
 From this point on, neither of the functionals will predict a non-zero octupole moment.
 This point, where the isotopes revert back to a non-octupole-deformed state, varies from nuclear species to species.
 For example, the Thorium isotopic chain displays a non-zero octupole deformation up to $N=142$, while the Plutonium one continues until $N=148$.

 Additionally, we also noted the notable impact of the octupole deformation in Fayans EDFs calculations on various other nuclear properties such as the nuclear charge radius or the pairing gaps.
 As it can be seen in Fig. \ref{fig:four-props}, where we have taken $^{220}$Th as an example, we can observe a distinct quadratic relation between the charge radius and the two multipole moments, as expected, as well as variations in the pairing gaps, indicating a strong responsiveness of the Fayans functionals regarding the local effects across the deformation landscape induced by octupole deformation.